Skip to main content

 Your liver acts as the body’s glucose reservoir, storing it as glycogen and producing it anew from other substrates (gluconeogenesis).
 GH directly stimulates both glycogenolysis (the breakdown of stored glycogen) and gluconeogenesis.
 Studies have shown that GH administration increases the expression of key enzymes responsible for producing glucose, effectively turning up the liver’s glucose output.
 This ensures a steady supply of glucose to the brain and other essential tissues, even in a fasting state, which is amplified by peptide therapy.

 Simultaneously, GH has a profound effect on adipose tissue.
-It is one of the body’s most powerful lipolytic hormones, stimulating the breakdown of triglycerides in fat cells, particularly visceral fat, into free (FFAs).
+It is one of the body’s most powerful lipolytic hormones, stimulating the breakdown of triglycerides in fat cells, particularly visceral fat, into free fatty acids (FFAs).
 These FFAs are released into the bloodstream, becoming a primary fuel source for tissues like skeletal muscle.
 This is often a desired outcome for individuals seeking to improve body composition.
 This liberation of FFAs is also the principal driver of GH-induced insulin resistance.

 What Is the Glucose-Fatty Acid Cycle?